To create a query you must add at least one metric and optional attributes.

 Restricting metric results to datatips

 If you do not want a particular metric to display on the query, but still want users to be able to see the data, you can add the metric as a datatip.
 Any results from the metric added as a datatip will appear when a user hovers over a data point.
-For more information on adding and customizing datatips, see Adding datatips to queries.
+For more information on adding and customizing datatips, see Working with datatips.

 In the image below, only the replies metric is visible on the report, but when a viewer hovers over a data point, they can see the corresponding number of tickets results.

 - In the Metrics panel, click the datatips icon ().